The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Have you actually died from a panic attack?

-Unless you're reading this from the looney bin or from beyond the grave – I'm going to guess you answered no to both of these questions.
+Unless you're reading this from the loony bin or beyond the grave, you answered no to both questions.

-You may feel rattled for a little while afterward or sleepy or a little anxious – but you will be fine.
+You may feel rattled for a bit afterward or sleepy or a little anxious – but you will be fine.

-Once the fear of panic attacks and the internal and external fears that surround them is gone completely, you will be truly free from panic attacks for good.
+Once the fear of panic attacks and the internal and external fears that surround them are gone, you will be genuinely free from panic attacks for good.

 Try to Change or Get Rid of It

-One of the biggest mistakes most of us make when we experience a panic attack is trying to change or get rid of it.
+One of the biggest mistakes most people make when they experience a panic attack is trying to change or get rid of it.

-We resist it.
-We fight it.
-We try to ignore it.
-We run away from it.
+They resist it.
+They fight it.
+They try to ignore it.
+They run away from it.

-We try some techniques we learned.
-Or we take medication to blunt the feelings.
+Or they take medication to blunt the feelings.

-It seems perfectly logical to want to get rid of a panic attack.
+It seems logical to want to get rid of a panic attack.

-For example: experiencing a panic attack right before a presentation is not only frightening and uncomfortable but can (understandably) interfere with our performance.
+For example, experiencing a panic attack right before a presentation is not only frightening and uncomfortable but can (understandably) interfere with your performance.

-Wanting to get rid of the panic attack or at least calm ourselves down, makes complete sense.
+Wanting to get rid of the panic attack or at least calm yourself down makes complete sense.

-However, by trying to force the panic away or resisting the feelings, we actually make the experience worse.
+However, by trying to force the panic away or resisting the feelings, you actually make the experience worse.

-Anything we resist, persists and is often made more intense by our resistance.
+Anything you resist persists and is often made more intense by your resistance.

-When we try to force the feelings/experience away and it doesn't work, we try harder and harder and we inevitably increase the panic.
+When you try to force the feelings/experience away, and it doesn't work, you try harder and harder, inevitably increasing the panic.

 Add Anything to the Experience